MicrosoftDocs/Viva/Viva/solutions/write-annual-top-level-okrs.md

 >
 > - **Objective**: Gain 1 million followers on social media

-Having a million followers on the latest and greatest platform might not be a bad thing if you’re a worldwide fashion influencer, but for most businesses, this is a tactic that would appear much lower in the goal-setting hierarchy -- if at all.
+Having a million followers on the latest and greatest platform might not be a bad thing if you’re a worldwide fashion influencer, but for most businesses, this is a tactic that would appear lower in the goal-setting hierarchy--if at all.

 Better example: